whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-29-Oui-Please-Subscription-Box-1.4-July-2015-Review-Coupon.md

 <DD>Stated Value $50 (current price $36)</DD>
 </DL>

-<p>This body balm jar is huge!
+<p>Another body lotion and it's pretty big in size as well!
 It looks luxurious and smells great too, can't wait to use it!</p>

 <p>"Enriched in pastel oil, with a rich and dense texture, this face and body balm intensely nourishes and regenerates the skin.
 It brings an immediate comfort to dry, sensitive and damaged skins and provides a better protection against external aggressions."</p>
 <br>